cloudnative-pg/cloudnative-pg.github.io/content/blog/creating-container-images/index.md

 As you can see, we used the identifier `builder` to specify the path where we are going to copy the content from.
 We know that we can copy the `.so` file to the postgresql `lib` folder.

-Combined, our file will look like this:
+Combined, our Dockerfile will look like this:

 ``` Dockerfile
 # First step is to build the the extension